CaioUeno/time-series-embedding/README.md

 # Time Series Embedding

-This repository contains experiments of using time series embeddings learnt by a neural network.
+This repository contains experiments of embedding time series using a neural network.

 ## Table of contents